andrew/ultimate-awesome/README.md

 - [awesome-rmarkdown](https://github.com/harryprince/awesome-rmarkdown) - An awesome rmarkdown related package collection.
 - [awesome-sparklyr](https://github.com/harryprince/awesome-sparklyr) - An awesome sparklyr related package collection.
 - [awesome-architecture](https://github.com/i5ar/awesome-architecture) - A curated list of awesome software, libraries, resources and shiny things used in the architecture industry.
-- [awesome-astrophotography](https://github.com/lunohodov/awesome-astrophotography) - A curated list of resources related to astrophotography.
 - [awesome-educate](https://github.com/mercer/awesome-educate) - 😎 A curated list of awesome education resources online.
 - [Firmware-Guide](https://github.com/mikeroyal/Firmware-Guide) - Firmware Guide.
 - [flutter-ranking](https://github.com/myConsciousness/flutter-ranking) - ✨👑 Fully Automated Ranking of Flutter packages 👑✨ This repository aims to visualize the packages published on pub.dev as a ranking, to invigorate the community and promote competition.
 It is automatically updated everyday between 06:00 and 07:00 based on UTC time ✨.